Read Write Inclusive Teaching programme (RWInc/RWI)

 "We then move onto our speed sounds - this is practising reading every phoneme we have learnt so far, at speed."

 "Then we work out our green words with our partner - these are the words that can be blended (sounded out)."

-"We always try to apply our phonics skills in our writing tasks!"
+"We always try to apply our phonics in our writing tasks!"

-If you would like to find out more about Read Write Inc then contact Miss Hughes - she is our Read Write Inc. Coordinator.
+If you would like to find out more about Read Write Inc then contact Miss Hughes - she is our Read Write Inc. Manager.